-Every row marked with a "folder" icon represents a group of elements.
+Every row marked with an anchor icon represents a group of elements.
 Thus, into the "modules" group, the module families, stages, can be found, i.e. SceneGeneratorStage, Level1 etc...

-Every row marked with a "document" icon represents an element definition of the repository.
+Every row without icon represents an element definition of the repository.
 Right-clicking over them, a menu pops up containing some associated commands.
 These menus are context-sensitive, meaning that different types of elements have their own associated commands.
 These commands are going to be explained in detail in each element's section.